Edificio Armada de Chile: The new Intendencia de Valparaíso Building (1907-1973)

 A year after the earthquake, architects were invited to participate in a competition to design a new building to be constructed on the same site, meeting the following requirements: serve as the headquarters for the Intendencia de Valparaíso and for the Gobernación Provincial, intendente's residence, serve as a venue for official receptions and as a summer residence for the presidents of Chile.

 The winning design was done by architect Ernesto Urquieta, who had designed other important buildings in the city, including the main building for the Universidad Católica de Valparaíso, the Teatro Imperio and the Banco Franco-Belga.
 The design of Urquieta, which was inspired by French palace architecture like the Hôtel de Ville, Paris, consisted of a five-story building with offices for the Intendencia, Comandancia General de Armas, Dirección de Obras Públicas and the Tesorería Fiscal on the first to the third floor; and the residence for the intendente and the presidential apartment on the two highest floors.

 The building was inaugurated in 1910, as part of the celebrations of the Centennial of Chile, to serve as the local seat of government.
 Since its opening, the building was the meeting place for the upper social class of the city.
 The parties that were held in the building, for celebrating historical events such as the 21 de mayo and the 18 de septiembre, were very famous.
 By 1914, masquerade balls were held inside its Salón de Invierno.
 According to the architect Tomás Eastman Montt, in the mid-1920s a ball was held in honor of Umberto I of Italy in the Salón Rojo of the building, while in the 1950s, the intendente Rivas Vicuña hosted a pompous masquerade ball, comparable with those hosted in 1914.
 The building served as a presidential residence until 1929, when the then president Carlos Ibáñez del Campo, during the Great Depression, ordered the construction of the Palacio Presidencial de Cerro Castillo in Viña del Mar.

 In the 1960s, to celebrate a football championship won by the local team, Santiago Wanderers, the intendente Enrique Vicente hosted the first non-aristocratic great party in the building.
 The team players, the board of directors and some fans were invited to this party.
 Years later, under the presidency of Salvador Allende (1970-1973), the building was used for the summer months for presidential cabinet meetings and to receive to social leaders for an audience with the president.
-On November 30, 1971, during the state visit of Fidel Castro, he gave a speech from one of the balconies to a crowd of people on the Plaza Sotomayor.
+On November 30, 1971, during the state visit of Fidel Castro, he gave a speech from one of the balconies to a crowd of people on the Sotomayor Square.